 Unfortunately, ODD rarely goes away on its own, and it usually gets worse over time.
 But virtually every ODD case can be treated; options include behavior modification, talk therapy, medications, and programs outside the home, including outdoor and wilderness programs.
 Most therapists will recommend a combination of these options.

 A teenager whose ODD persists despite treatment may have a more serious condition called Conduct Disorder (CD), which can lead to criminal behavior, bullying, and other forms of violence.

-To learn more, including tips for parents, visit the American Academy of Child & Adolescent Psychiatry’s page on ODD.Authored By: Brad Smith Posted in Bad Attitude, Oppositional Defiant Disorder (ODD)
+To learn more, including tips for parents, visit the American Academy of Child & Adolescent Psychiatry’s page on ODD.Authored By: Mike Posted in Bad Attitude, Oppositional Defiant Disorder (ODD)